adilhusain01/askmeanything-frontend/README.md

 ### Can be integrated in a Dating App

-### Users can drop their Terminal url in the social apps like Instagram, Twitter, Reddit where other people can visit it.
+### Users can drop their Terminal url in the social apps like Instagram, Twitter, Reddit where other people can visit it